 Option 1 - Preferred: Establish statewide monitoring schedules for non-storm water NPDES dischargers

+Under this option, all non-storm water NPDES dischargers would be required to conduct aquatic toxicity monitoring.
+For dischargers that have chronic or acute toxicity effluent limitations, monitoring would include MDEL and MMEL compliance monitoring.
+For dischargers that do not have chronic toxicity effluent limitations, monitoring would include MDET and MMET monitoring to determine whether a TRE is needed.
+The MDEL and MMEL are discussed in Option 1 of Issue F. The MDET and MMET are discussed in Option 1 of Issue I.

-Under this option, MDEL and MMEL compliance monitoring would consist of 1) routine monitoring tests, 2) MMEL compliance tests, and 3) additional routine monitoring tests for TRE determination and compliance.
+MDEL and MMEL compliance monitoring would consist of 1) routine monitoring tests, 2) MMEL compliance tests, and 3) additional routine monitoring tests for TRE determination and compliance.
 Routine monitoring tests for non-storm water NPDES dischargers would be used to determine compliance with the MDEL.
-Routine monitoring tests would also be used, in conjunction with the MMEL compliance tests, to determine compliance with the MMEL.
-However, as discussed below, MMEL compliance tests would only be required if the routine monitoring toxicity test result in a fail.
+Routine monitoring tests would also be used, in conjunction with the MMEL compliance tests, to determine compliance with the MDEL and MMEL.
+However, as discussed below, MMEL compliance tests would only be required if the routine monitoring toxicity test results in a fail.